Shrink, optimise and expand an existing QCOW2 image

 A virtual disk image is a block device in a file.
 There are a number of different disk image formats to choose from when setting up a virtual machine.
 QEMU Copy On Write version 2 (QCOW2) is the default virtual disk image format for the Quick Emulator (QEMU).
 Features such as thin provisioning, snapshots and compression make QCOW2 one of the most versatile virtual disk formats available.

-These instructions specifically use Debian 12 with a GNOME desktop as the host, but they should also be applicable to other Linux distributions such as Ubuntu or Linux Mint.
-The virtual machine in this case is a Windows 10 guest using the NTFS file system.
+These instructions specifically target Debian 12 with a GNOME desktop as the host, but they should also be applicable to other Linux distributions such as Ubuntu or Linux Mint.
+The guest in this particular example is a Windows 11 virtual machine that has run out of space.

 Before you begin